alphagov/verify-service-provider/README.md

 You can check the application is running by calling the healthcheck endpoint with:

-### Check mode
 ```
 curl localhost:{$PORT}/admin/healthcheck
 ```

-Checks if your configuration file is correct
+For more information on building your own client using the `development` command, see the [technical documentation on how to get started][vsp-get-started].

-### Server mode
+### `server`

-Use this when you're deploying your VSP to the Integration or Production environments.
+Use the `server` command when running the VSP in an environment containing a full-scale deployment of the GOV.UK Verify Hub, for example the Integration or Production environments.

-To run the application, export your environment variables and start the application with:
+For example, to run the VSP using the environment and security configuration in `verify-service-provider.yml`, export your environment variables and run:

 ```
 ./bin/verify-service-provider server verify-service-provider.yml